 To gain a Commercial Pilot Licence (CPL) in the UK, the Civil Aviation Authority (CAA) states that you must be at least 18 years old, and you must hold a Part MED Class 1 Medical Certificate.

 As part of the application for your CPL, you will need to demonstrate that you have an appropriate level of theoretical knowledge by passing exams in a number of subject areas, including navigation, principles of flight, and air law.

-Once you hold your CPL, you can start line training on a commercial aircraft type as soon as you are qualified.
+Once you hold your CPL, you can start line training on a commercial aircraft type as soon as you are qualified and apply for pilot jobs.
 Your licence is known as a ‘Frozen ATPL’ at this stage.

 To gain your Air Transport Pilots Licence (ATPL), the CAA states that you must be at least 21 years old, hold a Part MED Class 1 Medical Certificate and have reached a minimum of 1,500 flying hours.
 Your licence will then be known as ‘Unfrozen.’

 However, the route to gaining a pilot licence can differ.
 There are three accepted routes to obtaining a pilot licence which will enable you to fly for an airline.
 They are commonly known as, Integrated, Modular and Multi-Crew Pilot Licence (MPL).
 The Integrated and Modular paths lead to exactly the same licence, while the MPL gives you a Frozen ATPL (which has certain restrictions).

 Before a student makes a financial commitment to any training route, they should obtain their medical certificate first.
 In the UK, the medical should be carried out by a CAA-approved Aeromedical Centre.